Petra Managua: Founded in 2005 by Pastor Jared Cox

 I grew up with a huge amount of pride in my heart for the moral things I did, but I also had a great fear because of the lack of identity in my heart.
 When I was 15 years old I learned to play the guitar on my own, so my pride grew because I thought I was a super special man for God.
 I disguised my pride with a false humility, but my fear became even greater.
 There were great conflicts in my life that pushed me to look for God, but I took refuge in music instead.
 I locked myself in my world of music, which was my way of connecting with God, I spent hours and hours with my guitar and the Bible.

 At age 21 in 2005, I liked to help churches that did not have musicians, I liked it because it was the way I felt useful, but I discovered that it was the way I told God that I was indispensable, a sad way of thinking.
-At the end of September 2005 I received a call from a young man who worked in Petra, my cousin Beatriz gave him my number (Wife of Pastor Arnold by Petra Matagalpa), then this man called me and told me if I could help him with the music in his church, of course I did not hesitate.
+At the end of September 2005 I received a call from a young man who worked in Petra asking me if I could help him with the music in his church, and of course I did not hesitate.
 I remember that it was my way of feeling useful for God and thinking God needed me.
 I met with Pastor Jared and visited Petra.
 To the Glory to God, that is when God started to radically change my life.

 When I arrived in Petra I was a moral man, respectful, and a man that I thought God would use.
 That was my human, fleshly thinking.
 But when I heard the direct message of the Word of God, He confronted me and destroyed my pride and my false godliness.
 I said in my heart “I found my home”, I was happy, and now I saw for the first time that I was dying and God rescued me from my agony and sin.